Sound Horizon Independent Constraints on Early Dark Energy: The Role of Supernova Data: Methods

 \subsection{Observational Data}

 We split the data used in this work into sound-horizon-dependent data sets and sound-horizon-independent data sets.
 In the following, we list all of the data that are used in various combinations in this work.
 Note that we do not use all of these data sets at once.
 We report all of the data set combinations used in this work in Table~\ref{tab:Labels}.
-For all data combinations, we assume a prior on $\tau = 0.06 \pm 0.01$, which corresponds to the choice made in \cite{ACTDR6Madhavacheril}.
+For all data combinations, we assume a prior on $\tau = 0.06 \pm 0.01$\footnote{We use this prior on $\tau$ even for the sound-horizon-independent data combinations, which include no data sensitive to $\tau$.
+For this case, we tested the impact of fixing $\tau = 0.06$ compared to this prior choice and found no difference.
+We use the prior on $\tau$ for consistency with results in this paper when sound-horizon-dependent data are included}.
 For the sound-horizon-dependent measurements, we use